 There are panoramic views from our elevated position in almost every direction.
 The house looks out over stunning sea views which encompass the most northern part of the Coffin Bay waterway.
-Enjoy the sunset from the large balcony looking over the water just 400m from the house to Horse Peninsula and Coffin Bay National Park.
+Enjoy the sunset from the balcony looking over the water just 400m from the house to Horse Peninsula and Coffin Bay National Park.
 The panoramic views also include Mount Dutton and vast areas of native bushland.

 Many of our guests have written delighted comments about the view, but this comment from Josh and Rachelle on September 24th 2013 probably says it the most graphically-

 "Quite possibly the best view in the state We have loved every minute of our stay.....Thanks so much for sharing this gorgeous place"

 Claire, Denny, Bailey, Kye and Nash wrote "Wow what a beautiful spot The views amazing..."

 The Lookout is in a serene setting on 125 acres of open, original coastal bushland which is roamed by kangaroos and emus and frequented by a wide range of birds, including sea eagles and wedge-tailed eagles.
 Apart from the owners' adjoining house, your nearest neighbour is more than 200m away and the next 1km The shores of Salt Creek, which have two small shallow beaches are about 400m down the drive.